 “Tell me and I forget, Teach me and I may remember, Involve me and I learn.” -Benjamin Franklin

 Students are encouraged in all of our programs to engage in diverse experiential learning opportunities.
 This provides students with a chance to apply knowledge and skills learned in the classroom, explore career options and become knowledge creators.
-Experiential opportunities include community or professional placements (LIFESCI 3EP3 and LIFESCI 4EP6) and research projects on campus (LIFESCI 4A03, LIFESCI 4B09 and LIFESCI 4C12).
-There are also course-based community engagement opportunities (LIFESCI 3N03 and PSYCH 2NF3).
+Experiential opportunities include community or professional placements (LIFESCI 3EP3 and LIFESCI 4EP6) and research projects and theses on campus (SCICOMM 4A03, LIFESCI 4A03, LIFESCI 4B09, LIFESCI 4C12, and LIFESCI 4D15).
+There are also course-based community engagement opportunities, such as the CMTYENGA courses.
 In addition, our collection of peer mentoring courses give you a chance to apply your knowledge in the classroom as a leader and mentor to your fellow students.

 Students in all Honours Programs are required to complete a minimum of 3 units from Course List C. Please note that students in the Co-op program are not required to complete courses from Course List C as the co-op term satisfies their experiential requirement.

 In addition to the skills-based requirements indicated above, students in the Honours Life Sciences Program may choose 18 units of electives from the Life Science Course List which includes selected courses from a variety of departments and schools in the Faculty of Science.
-Please see the full Life Science Course List .
 Please be aware of prerequisite requirements.

-The Life Sciences seminar ballot process ensures all final year Honours Life Sciences students meet their program requirements from Knowledge Transfer/Seminar Experience (Course List E)
+The Life Sciences seminar ballot process ensures all final year Honours Life Sciences students meet their program requirements for a capstone experience (Course List E).
+Students who wish to satisfy this course by using some of their Life Sciences research project or thesis credits can choose to not complete the ballot or a seminar course.

-Honours Life Science students must complete at least 3 units from Course List E.
+All Honours Life Science students must complete at least 3 units from Course List E, including Co-op students.

 Eligible students will receive an email from the School of Interdisciplinary Science to their McMaster email account prompting them to participate in a preferential seminar ranking process in March.
-Students must use the ballot link in that email to complete and submit a ballot by the end of March (dates are subject to change) to indicate their preference of a seminar.
+Students must use the ballot link in that email to complete and submit a ballot by the stated deadline (usually late March or early April) to indicate their preference of a seminar for the following academic year.
 The rank-matching functionality aims to maximize the number of students getting their top choice of seminar.
 The allotment is performed after the application closes.

 Students will be informed of the outcome, and the seminar for which they have initial permission to enroll, in June.
 Outcomes will be communicated to your McMaster email.